jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-23.md

 include, but not limited to, Tiwi-Makban, Leyte A and B, Tongonan, Palinpinon, and Mt.
 Apo.
-(h) The ownership of the Caliraya-Botokan-Kalayaan (CBK) pump storage complex shall be transferred to PSALM and operated by NPC on behalf of PSALM for a period of ten (10) years.
+(h) The ownership of the Caliraya-Botokan-Kalayaan (CBK) pump storage complex shall be transferred to PSALM and operated by NAPOCOR on behalf of PSALM for a period of ten (10) years.
-(i) Not later than three (3) years from the effectivity of the Act, and in no case later than the initial implementation of Open Access, at least seventy percent (70%) of the total capacity of generation assets of NPC and of the total capacity of the power plants under contract with NPC located in Luzon and Visayas shall have been privatized: Provided, That any unsold capacity shall be privatized not later than eight (8) years from the effectivity of the Act;
+(i) Not later than three (3) years from the effectivity of the Act, and in no case later than the initial implementation of Open Access, at least seventy percent (70%) of the total capacity of generation assets of NAPOCOR and of the total capacity of the power plants under contract with NAPOCOR located in Luzon and Visayas shall have been privatized: Provided, That any unsold capacity shall be privatized not later than eight (8) years from the effectivity of the Act;
-(j) Except as otherwise provided in these Rules, all appropriate existing authorizations, licenses and permits issued by the National Government, including its departments, bureaus and agencies, and LGUs to NPC shall automatically transfer to PSALM;
+(j) Except as otherwise provided in these Rules, all appropriate existing authorizations, licenses and permits issued by the National Government, including its departments, bureaus and agencies, and LGUs to NAPOCOR shall automatically transfer to PSALM;
-(k) NPC may generate and sell electricity only from the undisposed generation assets and IPP contracts of PSALM and shall not incur any new obligations to purchase power through bilateral contracts with Generation Companies or other Suppliers; and
+(k) NAPOCOR may generate and sell electricity only from the undisposed generation assets and IPP contracts of PSALM and shall not incur any new obligations to purchase power through bilateral contracts with Generation Companies or other Suppliers; and
-(l) The sale, transfer or disposition of NPC assets shall not affect existing NPC contractual obligations.
+(l) The sale, transfer or disposition of NAPOCOR assets shall not affect existing NAPOCOR contractual obligations.
 Page 77 of 100Section 5.
 Elements of the Privatization Plan.
-The Privatization plan for NPC assets shall contain, among others, the following principal elements:
+The Privatization plan for NAPOCOR assets shall contain, among others, the following principal elements:
 (a)
 (b)